megheaiulian/vgpu4nixos/README.md

 }
 ```
 ---
 Now more packages will be available in `config.boot.kernelPackages.nvidiaPackages`, for example `vgpu_16_2` for the host or `grid_16_2` for the guest.
-Specify the package in the `configuration.nix` file as follows:
+Specify the package in your configuration as follows:
 ```nix
 { config, pkgs, lib, ... }:
 {